 - Yale School of Drama

-As a Tony-winning regional theater and educational institution, ACT—the largest theater company in the San Francisco Bay Area—has an indomitable foothold in the heart of its city’s burgeoning theater scene in Union Square.
+As a Tony-winning regional theater and educational institution, American Conservatory Theater (ACT)—the largest theater company in the San Francisco Bay Area—has an indomitable foothold in the heart of its city’s burgeoning theater scene in Union Square.
 The key to an ACT education is diversity; actors in its MFA program study and perform both classic and contemporary texts from around the world to mold them into “citizen artists” who are engaged with their greater community.
 They also enjoy hands-on professional experience with the theater and individualized attention from instructors.
 The theater’s position in the local arts scene also attracts guest speakers and performers from far and wide.